mesh17/Acer-Nitro-7-AN715-51-OpenCore-Hackintosh/README.md

  * The new official I2C kexts are having some issues with wake/sleep .
  * For now use custom I2C kexts by @tiger511 .
  * Will get updated once the issues are fixed .
+ * If the trackpad doesn't after fresh MacOS install .

  ### Wifi & Bluetooth
  * In order to get Bluetooth and Wifi working, a wireless card replacement is needed.
- * I replaced mine with BCM94352Z - got it from aliexpress .
+ * I replaced mine with BCM94352Z/DW1560 - got it from aliexpress .
  * For now, the best card to use is BCM94360CS2 using a NGFF adapter which you can buy on eBay under $10.
 It has the highest performance among all other hackintosh-able wireless cards.
 It is natively supported in OpenCore (v2.X and above).

  ### GPU